nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README.md

    - No parity
    - No flow control

-3. The All-cluster example uses UART2 to print logs while runing the server.
+3. The All-cluster example uses UART2 to print logs while running the server.
 To view raw UART output, a pin should be plugged to an USB to UART adapter (connector J9 pin 4), then start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

    - Baud rate: 115200
    - 8 data bits